learn-co-curriculum/react-hooks-react-router-dynamic-routes/README.md

 ## Nesting

-With __React-Router__, we can make accomplish the master detail pattern by making our components children of each other.
+With __React-Router__, we can make the master-detail pattern by making our components children of each other.
 Take YouTube for example.
 Let's pretend that visiting `/videos` displays a list of videos.
 Clicking on any video keeps our list of videos on the page, but also displays details on the selected video.
 This should be updated by the URL - the URL should have changed to `/videos/:videoId`.
 The VideoDetail in this case is a 'Nested Component' of `'/videos'` - it will always have the list rendered before it.

 ## Code Along